tarugusatish1/devops/README.md

-# devops is a diifcult one
+# devops is a diifcult one or easy